Start here: who the course is for and what students take home

 - Visible result: A complete section of level that players can run, jump and explore from start to finish.

-Goal for the week: Move the game from simply playable to responsive, rhythmic and memorable through sound.
+Goal for the session: Move the game from simply playable to responsive, rhythmic and memorable through sound.

 - What students do: Add coins or an original collectible; implement collection and scoring; make jump and collection sounds; create theme music; connect each sound to the correct event.